dmikushin/cnn-benchmarks/README.md

 # cnn-benchmarks

 Benchmarks for popular convolutional neural network models on different GPUs often found on the Computing Clouds.
-We use desktop GTX 1080 for the reference.
+We use desktop GTX 1080 and CPU for the reference.

+This benchmarks is a fork of [jcjohnson/cnn-benchmarks](https://github.com/jcjohnson/cnn-benchmarks).

 We use the following GPUs for benchmarking: